cassgtz/StarCraft-II-Tournaments-Results-DB/README.md

 I will provide you with a small sample of the dataset.
 Design the database schema.
 Start with an E/R diagram and convert it to a relational schema.
 Identify any constraints that hold in your application domain, and code them as database constraints.
 It is important to go over the samples of real data to validate your design.
 Do not forget to apply database design theory and check for redundancies.

 ### Part 2: Creating the database tables in MySQL
-Once your schema has been validated, prepare and submit a createdbYOURNAME.sql file containing SQL statements that will create a database ResultTrackerYOURNAME containing the tables listed in your schema.
+Once your schema has been validated, prepare and submit a createDatabaseQueries.sql file containing SQL statements that will create a database ResultTrackerYOURNAME containing the tables listed in your schema.
 Primary keys and foreign keys must be implemented.
 Choose the most appropriate data type for each field by referring to the domain description and consulting the sample data first.

 ### Part 3: Inserting data to the database through JDBC
 You will be given the following files, which contain data for the respective tables you created.